samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

-# Restoring Atheros WiFi Functionality on macOS Monterey, Ventura, and Sonoma.
+# Restoring Atheros WiFi Functionality on macOS Monterey, Ventura, and Sonoma
+##### This is not tested with Seqouia.

 > [!Note]
+> OpenCore Legacy Patcher does not officially support being run on non-Apple Hardware.
+>
-> OpenCore Legacy Patcher does not officially support being run on non-Apple Hardware. macOS only has a limited support for Atheros cards.
-Airport-related features do not work, and only few models can only be used for WiFi.
+>  macOS only has a limited support for Atheros cards — Airport-related features do not work, and only few models can only be used for WiFi.

 Currently confirmed working cards:
 * AR9565